at-ishikawa/at-ishikawa.github.io/hugo/content/posts/2024/2024-03-30-linux-command-cheetsheet.md

 ba
 ```

-## How to add a character on each line
+## How to add a character at the end of each line

 ```bash
 > echo -e "aa\nab\nac"